brian-guerrero/augie-catholic/src/pages/sacraments/index.md

 Wherever you are in your faith journey, we would love for you to join us in learning more about Catholicism.
 For more information, please email Father Jeremy at <mailto:jeremyfreehill@augustana.edu>.

-> "It must be emphasized that the most precious result of the forgiveness obtained in the Sacrament of Penance consists in reconciliation with God."
+> "The most precious result of the forgiveness obtained in the Sacrament of Penance consists in reconciliation with God."
 >
 > Pope John Paul II